traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_03.md

 ---
 title: "Advanced tutorial | Travel time isochrone QGIS tutorial 3/3"
-description: "Learn how to make and run a processing model using the TravelTime platform QGIS plugin.
+description: "Learn how to make and run a processing model using the TravelTime QGIS plugin.
 You can also learn how to run batch algorithms."
 ---

 # Tutorial 03.
 Making the most out of algorithms ![](../travel_time_platform_plugin/resources/icon.png)

-This tutorial intends to showcase how far it is possible to go using the TravelTime platform algorithms in conjunction with QGIS's capabilities.
+This tutorial intends to showcase how far it is possible to go using the TravelTime algorithms in conjunction with QGIS's capabilities.

-To learn more about TravelTime platform and to discuss commercial licences visit [our website](http://traveltimeplatform.com).
+To learn more about TravelTime and to discuss commercial licences visit [our website](https://traveltime.com/).

 ## Video version